cometa/Autonomia/docs/remote-api.md

 # Cloud API

-Once the Autonomia application is started on the vehicle, it will connect to the Cometa middleware server, the message broker component of the Vederly Cloud API.
+Once the Autonomia (application.py) application is started on the RPI in the vehicle, it will connect to the Cometa middleware server, the message broker component of the Autonomia Cloud API.
 The application uses as credentials the `app_key` application key specified in the `config.json` file.
-The connection is kept open permanently and used for full-duplex communication with the vehicle through the Cometa server.
+The connection is kept open permanently and used for full-duplex communication with the vehicle through the Cometa server, that is both for telemetry (device2cloud) and remote control (cloud2device).

 Since the connection is initiated from within a NAT or a firewall on stadard port 443, which is typically open for outgoing traffic, the vechicle becomes accessible from an application using the `Autonomia` Cloud API without exposing or even knowing its public IP address.
+We use regularly a 4G/LTE hotspot from the Oakland warehouse for the connection.

 An application that intends to communicate with an Autonomia vehicle, sends `JSON-RPC` requests through the Cometa cloud server `send` method.

 >To use the Cometa API and the `send` method, an `APPLICATION_KEY` and a `COMETA_SECRET` are needed as credentials for authentication.
 Users of the Cometa Robotics cloud service can create applications and manage their vehicles in the cloud as well as develop applications using the API provided by `cometa-dronekit`.

->Public availability of Vederly Cloud API service is planned for 1Q 2017.
-Send an email to cometa@visiblenergy.com to request early access.
+>Public availability of Autonimia Cloud API service is planned for 3Q 2017.
+Send an email to info@autonomia.io to request early access.

 #### Cometa Authentication
 An application is authenticated by including an Authorization HTTPS request header in every request.